MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-work-item-tracking.md

 -   Selecting from existing serial or lot numbers.
 This applies when item tracking numbers have already been assigned during an inbound transaction.
 For more information, see the "To select from existing serial numbers and lot numbers" section.
 -   Assigning new serial or lot numbers during outbound transactions.
 This applies when item tracking numbers are not assigned to items until they are sold and ready to be shipped.

-The different rules for item tracking numbers are set up in the **Item Tracking Code Card** page.
+The different rules for item tracking numbers are set up on the **Item Tracking Code Card** page.

 > [!NOTE]
 >  To assign item tracking numbers in warehouse activities, the **SN Warehouse Tracking** and **Lot Warehouse Tracking** check boxes must be selected on the item’s item tracking code card.